kotarella1110/eslint-plugin-react-form-fields/docs/rules/styled-no-mix-controlled-with-uncontrolled.md

 > Forbid to specify both value/checked and defaultValue/defaultChecked props to form fields

-Support styled-components in the no-mix-controlled-with-uncontrolled rule
+Support styled-components in the no-mix-controlled-with-uncontrolled rule.

 ## Rule Details